onivim/oni2/docs/docs/for-developers/building.md

 Run the following from the `oni2` directory:
 - `./scripts/osx/create-symlink.sh`

-## Extension Host
+## Extension Integration

-If you want to develop, or debug, the extension host back-end, follow these steps:
+If you want to develop, or debug, an extension integration, the following tips may help:

+### Testing with oni-dev-extenion

+There is a development extension in `src/development_extensions/oni-dev-extension` which can be used to implement dummy functionality that is often easier to test and integrate with than real extensions.

+### Intrumenting extensions

+To add logging, use `console.error` - messages on `stderr` will be shown in Onivim's log.
+(Make sure to turn debug logging on, via `ONI2_DEBUG=1` environment variable or the `--debug` command-line arg).

+Both the oni-dev-extension and any other extension can be instrumented, as they're usually included in non-minified form.

-### Build the extension host
+### Extension host

+If there's a problem in-between Oni2 and the extension, it can be helpful to build and instrument your own copy of the extension host.

+#### Building

 - Navigate to your home directory (ie, `cd ~` on Linux / OSX, or `cd /` on Windows)
 - `git clone https://github.com/onivim/vscode-exthost`
 - `yarn install`
 - `yarn compile`

-> You can use the `yarn watch` command too - this is useful for iterating quickly!
+You can use the `yarn watch` command too - this is useful for iterating quickly!

-To add logging, use `console.error` - messages on `stderr` will be shown in Onivim's log.
-(Make sure to turn debug logging on, via `ONI2_DEBUG=1` environment variable or the `--debug` command-line arg).

-### Testing
+#### Testing

 You can use the `ONI2_EXTHOST` environment variable to override the default extension host with your local extension host:
 - `ONI2_EXTHOST=/Users/<your-username>/vscode-exthost esy run -f --debug``